ricardolazarus/AI_segmentation_humanMRI_ICVS/Readme.md

-Deep Learning to segment different brain tissues In this project, the main objective is to segment different brain tissues both in Humans (with a 2D approach).
+Deep Learning to segment different brain tissues
+In this project, the main objective is to segment different brain tissues in Rats (With 2D and 3D DL convolutions approach).

-Files Description: The objective of each file is:

-NumpyImage - Pre-processing steps ObjectModel.py - (In some folders this name maybe different).
-Creates the models architectures
+All the images and masks can be found in : download_link

+Files Description
+aux_functions - Auxiliar functions used in processing and evaluation.

-ManageFiles.py - Prepares files and turns them in to tensors with the respective labbles ready for DL
+ManageFilesMulti - Prepares files and turns them in to tensors with the respective labels ready for DL

-loss_functions.py - Some loss functions created to see some metrics.
+loss_functions - Some loss functions & metrics to use in training.

-train.py - It calls other functions.
-Creates the model of Objectmodel.py, Prepares the files with PrepareFiles.py, and starts training.
-Compiles, defines epochs, loss functions, optmizers etc. And saves the final and best model of modelcheckpoint.

-writegraphs.py - Used to create the tensorboard graphs with validation and training lines in the same graph
+train - Trains a model, saving the final and best model using checkpoints.

+evaluation - Evaluate models created using train

-helpingtools.py - Creates a bar tool to download
+aux_functions - Creates a bar tool to download

-visualize.py - To save feature maps.
-Only used in the final after training, otherwise it would take a long time
+models - Models UNET used to train 2D and 3D approachs